USMC1941/CS213-Rutgers/Recitations/Recitation_04_Solution.md

    () -> { }
    ```

-   **Answer**: Valid.
+   **Solution**: Valid.
 Corresponds to a method that takes no arguments, returns `void`, and has an empty body, e.g.

    ```java
    public void stuff() { }